Clean Water Service Provider

 Clean Water Service Providers (CWSPs) must convene a BWQC in each basin.
 The Basin 5 BWQC will establish policy and guide decisions on project prioritization and selection of clean water projects for funding.
 The CWSP will oversee identification, implementation, and operation of those projects to achieve pollution reduction targets for non-regulatory projects for the Northern Lake Champlain Direct Drainage Basin.
 BWQC members are appointed from among persons knowledgeable on clean water topics.
 For more information, including a meeting schedule, agendas and minutes, visit the Basin 5 Water Quality Council webpage »

 The Chittenden County Regional Planning Commission (CCRPC), in its role as the Clean Water Service (CWSP) Provider for the Northern Lake Champlain Direct Drainages Basin (Basin 5) is accepting applications for funding for projects in Basin 5 that improve water quality.
 Projects must be in keeping with the vision set forth by Act 76, the Clean Water Service Delivery Act, and policies and guidance set forth by the Vermont Department of Environmental Conservation to implement the Act.
 Projects must not be required by a permit (10 VSA, Chapter 47), or subject to the requirements of Vermont Agricultural Water Quality statutes (6 V.S.A, Chapter 215).
 Funding may be available for the portion of projects that exceed requirements set forth in the statutes above.
 Project eligibility shall be controlled by the Clean Water Initiative Program (CWIP) FY23 funding policy issued December 2022.
-The CWSP has approximately $550,000 available to fund eligible projects.
+The CWSP currently has approximately $450,000 available to fund eligible projects.

 APPLICATION MATERIALS & INSTRUCTIONS